 East Dunbartonshire has experienced a number of vehicles being abandoned in the district over recent years and these can become an eyesore as well as present a risk to public health.

 - Environmental Health have no powers in terms of parking issues.
 Community Safety colleagues enforce parking legislation where the powers exist.

-Abandoned vehicles are covered by the Refuse Disposal (Amenity) Act 1978.
-If the vehicle is on private property it is the responsibility of the property owner to arrange for its removal.
+If a vehicle meeting the criteria above is on private property it is the responsibility of the property owner to arrange for its removal.
 If the property owner has not given permission for the vehicle to be there and wishes for it to be removed, they can contact us for assistance by completing our online form.